KDE/digikam-doc/image_editor/transform_tools.rst

 Target Size
 ~~~~~~~~~~~

+After starting the Liquid Rescale tool, a series of parameters have to be set. the first set of parameters specifies the desired size of the final image.

 .. figure:: images/editor_liquid_rescale_size_settings.webp
     :alt:
     :align: center

     The digiKam Liquid Rescale Tool Size Settings

-In this section, it is possible to choose the final size.
-It is advisable to rescale always in one direction at a time.
+It is advisable to always rescale in one direction at a time.
 If both the **width** and the **height** are changed, rescaling is performed by default on the width first, then on the height.
 You can also **Preserve aspect ratio** from the original image.
 Dimensions can be set in pixels (**px**) or in **percents**.

 Rescale Percentage
 ~~~~~~~~~~~~~~~~~~

+The next set of parameters sets the desired content-aware rescaling percentage.

 .. figure:: images/editor_liquid_rescale_percentage_settings.webp
     :alt: